msztolcman/versionner/README.md

 ### v1.2.0

 * Allow to make more then one replace in single file
+* Do not show an exception when version file does not exists
 * PEP8 fixes (coding style)
 * Makefile improvements